 Dear College Community,

-Last week, our country was shaken by the murder of George Floyd in Minneapolis.
+On May 25, our country was shaken by the murder of George Floyd in Minneapolis.
 The death of Mr. Floyd and the protests taking place across our nation clearly demonstrate that we are living in an America that is increasingly divided by racial, religious, gender, and social differences.
 I am deeply disturbed by the continued injustice inflicted on people in our society based on the color of their skin.

 During these painful and heart wrenching moments in American history, I remind all members of our college community, and the communities we serve, that Delaware County Community College values diversity and celebrates and respects all people.
 We must rebuke racism, prejudice, and discrimination in every form and we must be willing to confront the truth about racism in America, because only then will we begin to see true reform and justice for all.
 Let us not forget the words of Dr. Martin Luther King Jr., "change does not roll on the wheels of inevitability, but comes through continuous struggle."

 Delaware County Community College is an institution where ideas can be respectfully shared and debated; where understanding and compassion help to bridge our differences; and where education leads to true and meaningful change.
 We will continue to open our doors to everyone, and we will continue to be an institution committed to diversity, equity, and inclusion, valuing the contributions that each of us has to offer.

 Many of you may have strong feelings regarding the incidents taking place in our country.
 There are a number of resources at the College to assist you: